d-swn/tsk-shell/README.md

 ## File Extraction Script

-This Bash script is designed for processing and extracting data from a specified input file.
+This Bash script is designed for processing and extracting data from a specified input file utilizing [The Sleuth Kit](https://github.com/sleuthkit/sleuthkit).
 It offers various features including checking dependencies, extracting data based on inode values, and providing an interactive search within the filesystem.

 ## Features